nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/google-storage.md

 ---
 title: Google Storage
-description: The Google Storage is a Nuxeo Binary Manager for Google.
+description: The Google Storage addon is a Nuxeo Binary Manager for Google.
 It stores Nuxeo's binaries (the attached documents) in a Google bucket.
 review:
     comment: ''
     date: '2019-08-06'
     status: ok
 labels:
-    - lts2018-ok
+    - lts2019-ok
     - google-storage
     - binary-manager
     - multiexcerpt-include
 toc: true
+tree_item_index: 650
 ---

+{{! excerpt}}
-The [Google Storage](https://connect.nuxeo.com/nuxeo/site/marketplace/package/google-storage) is a Nuxeo Binary Manager for Google\.
+The [Google Storage](https://connect.nuxeo.com/nuxeo/site/marketplace/package/google-storage) addon is a Nuxeo Binary Manager for Google.
 It stores Nuxeo's binaries (the attached documents) in a [Google Storage](https://cloud.google.com/storage/) bucket.
+{{! /excerpt}}

 ## Before You Start

-You should be familiar with Google Storage and be in possession of your credentials.
+You should be familiar with Google Storage and in possession of your credentials.

 ## Installation